uranusjr/requirements-2.0/README.md

 ### Distribution validation

-A top-level key `hashes` contains values that can be used to validate downloaded artifacts at install time.
+A top-level key `validations` contains values that can be used to validate downloaded artifacts at install time.

 ```json